Clown loach: In the aquarium

 A common and popular fish for tropical freshwater aquaria, C. macracanthus is a visually pleasing species.

 Although specimens in the wild will reach 40 to 50 cm, in the aquaria it is uncommon for C. macracanthus to attain more than 15 to 20 cm fork length.
 They are a very long-lived species, living up to 30 years.

 These fish have bifurcated spines under the eyes.
 They are thought to be used as a defence mechanism and possibly, for obtaining prey.

 C. macracanthus will associate with other benthic species in the aquaria if kept singly or with few other specimens.
 They make suitable tank-mates for any non-aggressive community fishes, but do not thrive when kept with larger, more dominant species.

 Occasionally C. macracanthus will exhibit erratic swimming patterns, such as swimming on their sides or upside down.
-This is not usually a sign of illness, however, and the fish will normally return to normal behaviour almost instantly.
+This is not usually a sign of illness, however, and the fish will typically resume normal behaviour almost instantly.

 As C. macracanthus is found in riverine environments it is able to cope with good flow rates of water in the aquaria.
 Aquascapes may replicate this environment to suit the requirements of the species with areas of high flow, but also typically include areas of low flow to allow the fish to rest.
 C. macracanthus is also fond of cover and is not overly accustomed to bright lighting.
 The fish will often seek areas of shade or cover in which to rest during the day and become more active when light levels are more subdued.

 The barbels of clown loaches are known to be easily damaged by rough substrates, such as gravel, in aquaria.

 Two juvenile clown loaches with ich.
 Characteristically, for this stage of infestation, both are hiding in an ornament.

 Clown loaches are particularly susceptible to Ichthyophthirius (ich), or white spot disease.
 Due to the fact that clown loaches have small or no scales, they are often not treated with full doses of medications.

 Over-exploitation of C. macracanthus has motivated the development of conservation efforts, mostly new artificial propagation techniques.
 C. macracanthus is easier to breed when individuals are between two and four centimeters in size.

+In the wild, adults feed on worms, crustaceans and plant matter.
 Most clown loaches accept commercial flake food and sinking pellets as their dietary staple, but thrive with a variety of food: live (worms, brine shrimp, small snails), banana, other plant matter, freeze-dried (tubifex worms, especially if it is fortified) and frozen brine shrimp.
 Clown loaches (and their cousins) are also one of the few fishes that will eat bladder snails (Physella acuta), and are valued by aquarists for controlling this pest in planted aquaria.